Clinical and Counseling Psychology (PhD)

 - Official copies of all undergraduate and graduate academic transcripts

 - Statement of purpose

 - Clinical and Counseling Psychology program application form

 Graduate assistantships are available annually on a competitive basis.
-Applicants interested in receiving an assistantship should complete the graduate assistantship application form upon being admitted into the program.
+Applicants interested in receiving an assistantship will complete the graduate assistantship application form upon being admitted into the program.

 Students must pass a comprehensive examination following successful completion of six semesters of clinical practica coursework.
 Passing the exam is one of the required components for admission to candidacy for the doctoral degree.
 The content of the comprehensive examination will be determined by the comprehensive examination committee and may consist of a written as well as an oral component.